AbhiramMandala/Identifying_Shopping_Trends_using_Data_Analysis/README.md

 ## Acknowledgments

-Thanks to all collaborators and datasets that made this analysis possible.
+Thanks to Edunet and techsaksham that made this analysis possible.